museomix/museomix.org/wp-content/plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.7 - 2016-01-29 =
+* Enabled PHP7 compatibility
+* Fixed security issues.
+Thanks to Immunity and Netsparker (https://www.netsparker.com) for alerting us.
+* Fixed an issue with newsletters not saving during the creation process
+* Disabled SSL verification on hosts with invalid SSL certificates and PHP 5.6
+* Updated SendGrid mailer
+* Improved URL validation logic
+* Addressed PHP notices that appeared in cron output
+* Fixed other minor issues

 = 2.6.19 - 2015-10-13 =
 * Fixed a URL validation issue when WP's home & site URLs are different.
-Kudos to Divaldo for pointing it out
+Kudos to Divaldo for pointing it out.

 = 2.6.18 - 2015-09-21 =
 * Fixed URL validation issue